-Nicki Minaj Vs. Giuseppe Zanotti: Rapper Claims “Racism” After Shoe Fight
+Nicki Minaj Vs. Giuseppe Zanotti: Rapper Claims ‘Racism’ After Shoe Fight

 “Recently when he gave other artists capsule collections, my agency reached out and was told they’re not taking our call,” Minaj wrote on Twitter.

-She continued by poling her fans on Twitter, asking them what they think Zanotti should do.
+She continued by polling her fans on Twitter, asking them what they think Zanotti should do.
 Since the one-sided social media war started, the hashtag #GiuseppeWhatsGood started trending worldwide on Twitter.
 But, Zanotti has yet to comment on the feud.
-As for Minaj, she has been through her share of celebrity feuds with Demi Lovato, Mariah Carey, Miley Cyrus, Taylor Swift, among others.
+As for Minaj, she has been through her share of celebrity feuds with Demi Lovato, Mariah Carey, Miley Cyrus, and Taylor Swift, among others.

-According to The Fader, the brand has removed the “Nicki” line of shoes from its US and UK online shops, but the shoes are still available for shipping to Canada.
+According to the Fader, the brand has removed the “Nicki” line of shoes from its U.S. and U.K. online shops, but the shoes are still available for shipping to Canada.
 This comes after it was reported that Nicki and her boyfriend Meek Mill have split.
-She took to Twitter to confirm that she’s single while her ex-boyfriend took to Instagram to throw some shade at Nicki and her fashion sense, reports celebrity blogger Perez Hilton.
+She took to Twitter to confirm that she’s single, while her ex-boyfriend took to Instagram to throw some shade at Nicki and her fashion sense, reports Perez Hilton.

 He also managed to insert himself into Nicki’s ongoing feud with Giuseppe.
 Ironically enough, the “Litty” rapper posted a photo of a white pair of heeled Giuseppe Zanotti sneakers with the following caption, “If you walk out don’t wear these they wack.”